VERITAS: A Multi-Agent Co-Scientist for Verifiable Image-Derived Hypothesis Testing: Related Work

-A complementary line of work augments language models with external tools and executable programs.
-Toolformer~\cite{schick2023toolformer}, ViperGPT~\cite{suris2023vipergpt}, ToolLLM~\cite{qin2023toolllm}, CodeAct~\cite{wang2024executable}, and Gorilla~\cite{patil2024gorilla} enable LLMs to call APIs and write executable code, while the ReAct paradigm~\cite{yao2022react} interleaves reasoning with tool use.
-More broadly, programmatic reasoning, where models generate and execute code rather than reasoning purely in text, has been shown to substantially improve reliability for quantitative tasks~\cite{chen2022program,gao2023pal,wang2024executable}, motivating our code-first approach to statistical analysis.

-In the medical domain, agent-based frameworks such as RadFabric~\cite{chen2025radfabric}, MedAgents~\cite{tang2024medagents}, MedAgent-Pro~\cite{wang2025medagent}, MDAgents~\cite{kim2024mdagents}, AgentMD~\cite{jin2025agentmd}, Agent Hospital~\cite{li2024agent}, and MAI-DxO~\cite{nori2025sequential} apply LLM collaboration to diagnostic reasoning and clinical decision support.
-MedAgent-Pro~\cite{wang2025medagent} is most closely related: it integrates segmentation tools with coding agents for computing clinical quantitative indicators from images, but targets per-patient diagnosis rather than population-level hypothesis testing with statistical rigor.
+In the medical domain, agent-based frameworks apply LLM collaboration to diagnostic reasoning and clinical decision support~\cite{chen2025radfabric,tang2024medagents,kim2024mdagents,jin2025agentmd,li2024agent,nori2025sequential}.
+Most closely related, MedAgent-Pro~\cite{wang2025medagent} pairs segmentation tools with coding agents to compute clinical indicators from images, but targets per-patient diagnosis rather than population-level hypothesis testing.
 None of these systems address vision-grounded hypothesis testing, which requires bridging image-derived measurements with cohort-level statistical analysis and epistemic classification.

 \paragraph{Multi-agent systems for scientific reasoning.}